 - 1. Be more empathetic, supportive, caring and understanding towards their staff and create a safe working environment for them.
 They also need to show honesty, humility and trust towards their team. - 2.
 Build and strengthen on their leadership qualities of accountability, responsibility, agility, proactiveness, decisiveness, flexibility, responsiveness and speed to action. - 3.
 Communicate more and ensure that communication is clear and specific, and timeous. - 4.
 Embrace collaboration, engagement and be open to ideas within and across teams and stakeholders. - 5.
 Develop their innovation and creativity skills and encourage creativity within the team. - 6.
 Be accommodating, adaptive, inclusive in their leadership approach and decision-making. - 7.
-Listen more attentively to their team members and be open to change and new ways. - 8.
-Promote more teamwork, brainstorming and scenario planning among the team.
+Listen more attentively to their team members and be open to change and new ways.

+- 8. Promote more teamwork, brainstorming and scenario planning among the team.
 The empowerment of the team is very important. - 9.
 Be clear and transparent when setting goals and communicating their vision as they direct the team thereof. - 10.
 Lead more and focus on being results-oriented and the teams' well-being and development.
 This ultimately leads to service delivery, customer satisfaction and sustainability. - 11.
-Self-management; Self-care and Self-reflection.

-- 12. Adopt a more strategic analytical holistic thinking mind-set. - 13.
+Self-management; Self-care and Self-reflection. - 12.
+Adopt a more strategic analytical holistic thinking mindset. - 13.
 Understand that change is constant, and learning must never stop as well as the adoption of new systems and technology.
 It is important to learn, unlearn and relearn new ways of thinking and doing.
-Cross-skilling and up-skilling is vital. - 14.
+Cross-skilling and up skilling is vital. - 14.
 A change in mental models is required to survive and thrive in the VUCA environment.
 Be a solution seeker. - 15.
-Plans are not cast in stone; thus, they need to learn to strategize and re-strategize at all times. - 16.
+Plans are not cast in stone; thus, they need to learn to strategise and re-strategise at all times. - 16.
 Conduct more environmental scanning and embrace the qualities of sensing, probing and awareness decision-making.

-These essential qualities and traits that had emerged from the qualitative data corroborate with literature findings for leading in a complex, volatile, crisis environment (such as: Moore, 2015; Van Velsor et al., 2016; Daigle, 2017; Donkor & Zhou, 2019; Towler, 2019; D'Auria & De Smet, 2020; Dileep, 2020; Geerts, 2020; Proches, 2020; Rahi, 2017; Modise, 2020) and based on the key qualities displayed by leaders who had successfully managed to lead their teams during the pandemic, (Deloitte, 2020; Palmer, 2020; Pitstick, 2020; The Rebuilders, 2020; USB-ED, 2020)
+These essential qualities and traits that had emerged from the qualitative data corroborate with literature findings for leading in a complex, volatile, crisis environment (Moore, 2015; LDC 2016; Van Velsor et al., 2016; Daigle, 2017; Donkor and Zhou, 2019; Towler, 2019; Beilstein et al., 2020; Centre for Creative Leadership, 2020; D'Auria and De Smet, 2020; Dileep, 2020; Geerts, 2020; Haedrich, 2020, Helfand, 2020; Proches, 2020; Robinson, 2020; Sukhera, Richardson, Maniate and Chan, 2020; Mutch, 2020) and based on the key qualities displayed by leaders who had successfully managed to lead their teams during the pandemic, (Joy (2021); BDO (2020); Deloitte (2020); The Center for Creative Leadership (2020a); Palmer (2020); Pitstick (2020); The Rebuilders (2020); USB-EB (2020)) such as: